Saint Barthélemy: Interior areas

-Morne de Vitet, 286 m in height, is the highest peak on the island.
+Morne de Vitet, 286 m tall, is the island's highest peak.
 Hills and valleys of varying topography cover the rest of the island.
 Notable are Morne Rouge, Morne Criquet, Morne de Grand Fond, Morne de Dépoudré and Morne Lurin.
 The largest bodies of water on the island are Étang de Saint-Jean, Grande Saline, Grand Étang, and Petit Étang.

 Populated areas

 The population is spread among 40 quartiers, roughly corresponding to settlements.
 They are grouped into two paroisses (parishes):